lm-sys/FastChat/chatserver/eval/README.md

 ### Bard

-Unfortunately, Bard does not release its public APIs.
+Unfortunately, Bard has not release its public APIs till now.
 You may have to enter the anwsers manually.
 Or you could find a third-party project that interfaces with Bard.

 ### Vicuna